-Nichole Baker is the owner of StudiOm Yoga and is a Intermediate Junior III certified Iyengar Yoga instructor CIYT, and a Certified Yoga Therapist with the International Association of Yoga Therapist IAYT.
+Nichole Baker is the owner of StudiOm Yoga and is a Level III or Intermediate Junior III certified Iyengar Yoga instructor CIYT, and a Certified Yoga Therapist with the International Association of Yoga Therapist IAYT.
 Nichole holds the highest certification in the state of MS.

 Nichole has dedicated herself to Iyengar Yoga and continues to study with Senior Iyengar teachers like Randy Just, Dean Lerner, Gabriella Giubilaro and Patrica Walden.
 Nichole has studied with the Iyengar family at the Ramamani Institute in Pune India and travels regularly to continue and further her knowledge of Iyengar Yoga.

-Lauren is an Introductory I/II certified Iyengar Yoga instructor and has been teaching for 10 years.
-She has been a student of Iyengar yoga for the past 20 years and continues to further her knowledge of the Iyengar tradition through teacher training and attending workshops with several Senior Iyengar teachers.
+Lauren is an Level I or Introductory I/II certified Iyengar Yoga instructor and has been teaching for 11 years.
+She has been a student of Iyengar yoga for the past 21 years and continues to further her knowledge of the Iyengar tradition through teacher training and attending workshops with several Senior Iyengar teachers.
 Lauren enjoys yoga as a way to maintain her strength and flexibility and finds yoga to be a great way to release and relax from the daily stresses of life.
-She is also an architect working as a Project Manager with the University of Mississippi Medical Center.
+She is also an architect working as a Corporate Facilities Project Manager with Trustmark National Bank.

 Stephanie Mimms practiced various forms of yoga off and on for 5 years, before adopting a regular practice when she discovered Iyengar Yoga 4 years ago.
 She has been mentored by Nichole Baker, participated in yoga teacher training with Randy Just, and attended workshops to improve her knowledge and practice.
 Stephanie also has a career as an Occupational Therapist working with patients with neurological diagnoses, where she incorporates yoga into her sessions to improve body awareness and postural control.
 "We all have poor posture and weakness on some level, it is just more apparent after you've experienced a traumatic event.
 If yoga can work for my patients, it can work for everyone."
 Although Stephanie finds the physical benefits of yoga a wonderful way to promote health and well-being in the body, she also appreciates the meditative/mindful components of yoga, and the effect it can have on life outside of the studio.
 Her mission is to inspire people to be present in their bodies, so that they can learn to slow down and be present to enjoy their daily lives.
 "It is wonderful to witness a student progress from attempting a pose, to feeling successful in that pose, to finding peace in the pose, and most importantly, taking that peace into all aspects of life."